 AFINITOR or AFINITOR DISPERZ™ can cause serious side effects that can even lead to death.
 If patients experience these side effects, they may need to stop taking AFINITOR or AFINITOR DISPERZ™ for a while or use a lower dose.
 Patients should follow their health care provider's instructions.
 Serious side effects include:

 Lung or Breathing Problems: In some patients, lung or breathing problems may be severe and can even lead to death.
 Patients should tell their health care provider right away if they have any of these symptoms: new or worsening cough, shortness of breath, chest pain, difficulty breathing, or wheezing.

-Infections: AFINITOR or AFINITOR DISPERZ may make patients more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
+Infections: AFINITOR or AFINITOR DISPERZ™ may make patients more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
 Viral infections may include reactivation of hepatitis B in people who have had hepatitis B in the past.
-In some people these infections may be severe and can even lead to death.
+In some people, these infections may be severe and can even lead to death.
 Patients may need to be treated as soon as possible.
-Patients should tell their health care provider right away if they have a temperature of 100.5°F or above, chills, or do not feel well.
+Patients should tell their health care provider right away if they have a temperature of 100.5°F or above, have chills, or do not feel well.
 Symptoms of hepatitis B or infection may include the following: fever, chills, skin rash, joint pain and inflammation, tiredness, loss of appetite, nausea, pale stools or dark urine, yellowing of the skin, or pain in the upper right side of the stomach.

 - Have or have had kidney problems

 - Have or have had liver problems